 Duke University School of Nursing students interested in adding this specialty to your academic plan must complete the Add a Specialty Form.
 This form must be submitted to the MSN Program Office via email (son‐email@example.com) at least 10 days prior to the start of the semester.

 Nurse practitioners with an MSN degree or higher from a regionally accredited institution and nurse practitioner students from other regionally accredited colleges or universities interested in earning a certificate in this specialty should follow instructions for the Specialty Certificate application..
 Enrollment decisions are made by the lead faculty of the specialty based on space availability.
-Due to limited space, this specialty is competitive and an interview (in-person or via Skype) may be required.
+Due to limited space, this specialty is competitive and an interview (web-based or phone) may be required.

 Embracing diversity is a crucial component for engaging with students, faculty, and the world.
 We think of it as diversity with a global perspective.
 Creating a learning climate where creativity, robust yet respectful debate, and a genuine respect for others can flourish.
 Fostering international research collaborations, developing global health initiatives, and coordinating access to health care for under-served populations.
 Educating next-generation nurses for leadership and service in the global community.

 Diversity with a global perspective assures a warm welcome—not mere tolerance—for differences in national origin, race, color, religion, sex, age, sexual orientation, gender identity, disability, or veteran status.